zhouych87/OrganicSolarCellModel/rw/readme.md

-# We have two version:
+# We have two versions:
 * rw_aveRE_CT. record time and distnace at certain period
 * rw_aveRE     record time and distnace at centain steps